Photo Gallery

 Testing sweets in the Casa de Dulces

-The guy who served us was really nice and gave us a tour round the building, this a lady making some crazy fruity chocolate stuff!
+The woman who served us was really nice and gave us a tour round the building, this a lady making some Great fruity chocolate stuff!
 Next to her is a tray of fudge.
 Mmmm it was very yummy!

 A man stirring the fudge